China banks seek new lending horizons as bad debts rise

 For the first half of this year, the banks reported an increase in bad loans from the Yangtze delta, the country’s main export-focused manufacturing belt, as well as the Bohai industrial rim.

-China’s biggest bank, the Industrial and Commercial Bank of China , also said 80 percent of new non-performing loans in the second quarter came from manufacturing and wholesale.
+China’s biggest bank, the Industrial and Commercial Bank of China (1398.HK) (601398.SS), also said 80 percent of new non-performing loans in the second quarter came from manufacturing and wholesale.

 Loan officers at several banks told Reuters they were no longer working on sectors like shipping and commodities, focusing instead on high-growth areas like health and technology.